 Rebecca is determined to compete at Le Mans as to act as an inspiration to women in what ever their aspirations in life are.
 Rebecca truly believes that with the right level of diligence committment, belief, and of course a little luck, anyone can achieve their ambitions.
-After all, she was a Michelin Inspirational Woman 2012.
+After all, she was a Michelin Inspirational Woman 2012 and 2013.

 On 26th May, Rebecca and Quinntech Racing took the Turtle Boxster fitted with a new set of Michelin tyres to Norfolk based circuit Snetterton.
 Changes to the car included a new aero kit with GT3 bumper from Design 911 and a carbon fibre rear spoiler.
 Snetterton is a circuit that is very special to Rebecca because it is where she scored her first victory during torrential rain in her 2nd season of racing in the very competitive BRSCC Porsche 924 Championship.
 Qualifying started with an att